snoyes/vectors/README.md

 ## Usage
 There are multiple ways to create our vector instances using the vectors module.

-We can first initialize some vectors and points calling their repsective class contructors as follows.
+We can first initialize some vectors and points calling their respective class contructors as follows.

 ```Python